 This tool is perfect for busy sales professionals who feel buried in their inbox.
 If you’re looking for a way to process email more effectively, Superhuman can be a game-changer.
 While it excels at email management and quick drafting, it’s not a full sales engagement platform.
 It doesn't offer features like multichannel sequencing or team-based analytics, so it’s best suited for individual productivity rather than team-wide sales execution.

-Boomerang: For smart scheduling and follow-ups
+Boomerang: For Smarter Scheduling and Follow-Ups

 Boomerang is a well-known tool that adds some essential features to your inbox, with a focus on scheduling and follow-ups.
 It lets you schedule emails to be sent at the perfect time and set reminders to follow up if you don’t hear back.
 Its AI-powered features can even analyze your email and predict how likely you are to get a response, helping you write more effective messages.